Queensland has passed legislation to permanently allow electronic signing of documents in some circumstances.

 The amendments apply to a general power of attorney made in respect of a "business", which is defined as a corporation, partnership or unincorporated association.

 Importantly, the amendments do not extend to general powers of attorney executed by sole traders.

-It should be noted that, at the time of writing, the Commonwealth Government also has pending legislation regarding the electronic execution of documents by a corporation.
+It should be noted that the Commonwealth Government also has enacted separate federal legislation regarding the electronic execution of documents by a corporation.
 These changes are discussed in our related post.